Key takeaways

 If you have a valuable domain, you might want to investigate domain insurance or additional security options offered by some registrars.

 These services can give you extra peace of mind, including monitoring unusual activities.
-This helps you recover your domain if it’s lost or stolen and offer legal protection in case there’s a dispute over ownership.
+This helps you recover your domain if it’s lost or stolen and offers legal protection in case there’s a dispute over ownership.

 Secure your domain name today with Network Solutions